AUTHOR: The Dental CFO

 If you paid for any continuing education with personal funds, make sure you reimburse yourself from your own practice before year-end.

-Generally, business meals are 50% deductible and you can claim this deduction for catering, meals out, and meals eaten while on business travel.
-However, this deduction is slightly expanded for 2021 and 2022 after COVID-19 ravaged the restaurant industry.
+As of January 1, 2023, however, all business meals are 50% deductible and you can claim this deduction for professional catering, meals out, and meals eaten while on business travel.

 Working at Home